Oindrilla Maity Surai: Awards and grants

-Oindrilla Maity is the first recipient of the Art ScribesAward (2011) from India for her writings on visual arts and was subsequently invited by the Gwangju Metropolitan City Museum of Art, Gwangju, South Korea for the first research residency under their Asian Curators' Exchange Program.
+Surai is the first recipient of the Art ScribesAward (2011) from India for her writings on visual arts and was subsequently invited by the Gwangju Metropolitan City Museum of Art, Gwangju, South Korea for the first research residency under their Asian Curators' Exchange Program.
 She was also a participant of the first curatorial residency at Khoj International Artists Association, New Delhi, supported by the India Foundation for the Arts, Bengaluru (2010).